For-December/myAlgorithmForMatlab/README.md

 mex -setup

-%Select the C++environment when prompted
+% Select the C++environment when prompted

-%Building environment
+% Building environment

 mbuild -setup

-%If MATLAB Compiler SDK is not installed, the command line will respond to the prompt
+% If MATLAB Compiler SDK is not installed, the command line will respond to the prompt